Wuwei Tai Chi

 Ying Lu New York City Branch yingtaichi[at]yahoo.com

-Michael Bergman NW Arkansas Branch nwataichi[at]yahoo.com
+Michael Bergman Fairless Hills, PA Branch nwataichi[at]yahoo.com

 Andrew Li Glen Gardner, NJ Branch a.w.li[at]comcast.net